Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

-The right time to confront your partner is NOT seconds after you’ve concluded an affair is going on.
+The right time to confront your boyfriend or husband is NOT seconds after you’ve concluded an affair is going on.
 I know you want to, I know it will be really hard NOT to confront this immediately, but please don’t.

 How you handle the confrontation conversation is going to be very significant in determining how quickly you both heal from the affair.
 We want it to go well.

 For the conversation to go well, you need to be as calm and peaceful as possible.

 If you haven't already, please take a minute to read this post: How To Survive Infidelity - The First 24 Hours.
 This will help you take care of yourself and get into a calmer, more peaceful place so you'll be able to think about your next steps.

 Once you feel calm and in control, I’d like you to plan out how you will tell your boyfriend / husband that you know they cheated.